karlito40/fofo/README.md

-Fofo aims to build a community around your favorite websites.
+Fofo aims to build communities around their favorite websites.
 Ever dream to discuss and share your opinion with people browsing the same page as you ?

 - No reviews on Netflix anymore ?
 Fine, just open Fofo and discover what others are saying.